phosphor-icons/react/README.md

 ### Import Performance Optimization

-When importing icons during development in a React environment straight from the main module: `@phosphor-icons/react`, the React environment compiles all the 9k+ modules exported from `@phosphor-icons/react`.
+When importing icons during development within a React environment directly from the main module: `@phosphor-icons/react`, the React environment compiles all the 9k+ modules exported from `@phosphor-icons/react`.
 This greatly increases the compliation time.
 To avoid compiling all modules, import individual icons from their specific icon files:

 ```tsx
 import { BellSimple } from "@phosphor-icons/react/dist/icons/BellSimple";